-Expenses for performing your job as a fee-basis state or local government official,
+- Expenses for performing your job as a fee-basis state or local government official, - Performing-arts-related business expenses as a qualified performing artist, or - Impairment-related work expenses as an individual with a disability.

-- Performing-arts-related business expenses as a qualified performing artist. or - Impairment-related work expenses as an individual with a disability.
-See the line 6 instructions for definitions.
-If you are not required to file Form 2106-EZ, enter your expenses directly on Schedule A (Form 1040), line 20.
+See the line 6 instructions, below, for definitions.
+If you are not required to file Form 2106-EZ, enter your expenses directly on Schedule A (Form 1040), line 21 (or on Schedule A (Form 1040NR), line 9).

 Line 5.
 Generally, you can deduct only 50% of your business meal and entertainment expenses, including meals incurred while away from home on business.
-If you were an employee subject to the Department of Transportation (DOT) hours of service limits, that percentage is 70% for business meals consumed during, or incident to, any period of duty for which those limits are in effect.
+If you were an employee subject to the DOT hours of service limits, that percentage is 80% for business meals consumed during, or incident to, any period of duty for which those limits are in effect